MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-create.md

 ### Install NuGet packages

-1. Right click on the project and select “Open in Terminal”
+1. Use the right mouse button on the project and select "Open in Terminal"

     ![Open in Terminal](media/connectors-sdk/terminal.png)